SimplyVC/agoric-cl-middleware/docs/DOCUMENTATION.md

     }
 }
 ```

+#### src

+This directory includes all the source code.
+It is split into three other directories, <b>helpers</b>, <b>oracle</b> and <b>lib</b>.

+Furthermore, it contains the following two files which serve as an entry point to the middleware and monitoring script:

+* <b>bin-middleware.js</b> - This serves as an entry point to the middleware by calling the middleware() function
+* <b>bin-monitor.js</b> - This serves as an entry point to the monitoring script by calling the getOraclesInvitations() and monitor() functions to first get the oracle invitation IDs and then starting the monitoring.

+##### helpers

+This directory contains the following files:

+1. <b>bridge.js</b> - This file contains the NodeJS server which will listen to requests from the CL node
+1. <b>chain.js</b> - This file contains helper functions which are needed to interact with the agoric chain
+1. <b>chainlink.js</b> - This file contains helper functions to send job requests to the CL node
+1. <b>db.js</b> - This file contains helper functions related to the database
+2. <b>utils.js</b> - This file contains basic helper functions

+##### oracle

+This directory contains the following files

-2. <b>middleware.js</b> - This file contains all the necessary code and functions for the middleware
+1. <b>middleware.js</b> - This file contains all the necessary code and functions for the middleware
-3. <b>monitor.js</b> - This file contains all the necessary code and functions for monitoring the oracle network
+2. <b>monitor.js</b> - This file contains all the necessary code and functions for monitoring the oracle network

 ##### lib